Trending Topics

 • You need quality subordinate instructors to assist you.
 I was a senior firearms instructor from 1991 to 2020 for two different departments.
 Many officers want to be instructors to just get off the street.
 You need candidates who have the willingness to want to do it because they love it.
 I also caution about replacing parts if you are not an armorer.

 • I believe the instructor must bring the proper attitude to teach their students.
 We’ve all seen the instructor who spends more time telling war stories than observing, teaching, coaching and mentoring the students with patience, humility and a sense of humor.
-If you haven’t sent the class to lunch/dinner/break/home while you break out another case of ammo and load magazines for those who need extra help, in my opinion, you are not an instructor...yet.
+If you haven’t sent the class to lunch/dinner/break/home while you break out another case of ammo and load magazines for those who need extra help, in my opinion, you are not an instructor ... yet.

 • Training outside of officially offered and scheduled training.
 Armorer’s tool kit including springs and pins.
 Small digital camera.
 Rain poncho.
 Good first aid kit with tourniquet.
 Staple gun and staples.
 Paracord, extra flashlights and batteries.
 Bottled water, hand sanitizer and basic cleaning kit.
 Sometimes extra ear muffs and range glasses.
 Small powerful binoculars.
 Phone charging kit.
 I usually can get these in a large duffle bag.

-Warren Wilson is a captain, training commander and rangemaster with the Enid Police Department in Oklahoma.
+Warren Wilson is a captain, training commander and rangemaster with an Oklahoma metropolitan police department.
 He is a former SWAT team leader, current firearms instructor and writer.
+He is certified as a De-Escalation Instructor and Force Science Analyst by the Force Science Institute.
+Warren has over 3,100 hours of documented training including multiple instructor certifications on firearms, active shooter and OC.
 He has been a full-time law enforcement officer since 1996.